 Up to four players can play multiplayer games through a standard GBA link port included on the front of the device.
 You’ll also be able to create a mini-LAN by linking together multiple Cubes, each with a Gamecube Game Boy Player.

-There is also one feature that beats emulating GBA games: If you like to play games both on your TV AND play on the road, you can take your game saves with you.
-If you emulate GBA games, your game saves are on a separate file on your emulation machine.
+If you emulate games, your game saves are on a separate file on your emulation machine.
 But when you use the real cartridges on the Gameboy Player, you will have the save game saves whether you play them on the console or your portable.

 My only complaint is that it can be a little tedious to eject and swap carts when I want to play something else.
 In most cases, it requires you to pick up the Cube and such.
 Not as easy as swapping Cube games.
 The cool thing is that you can take out the boot disc and put in a normal GC game without having to eject the GBA cart.

-Anyway, it’s a very simple and cost-effective way to play many of your great GBA games just like it was on a normal console.
+If I haven’t sold you enough on this great device, I’ll just emphasize that the Gamecube’s Game Boy player is a very simple and cost-effective way to play many of your great Game Boy Advance, Game Boy Color, and original Game Boy games just like it was on a normal console.